Prohect/tweakmousesensitivity/README.md

 ## Why?

-As the DPI provided by mice continues to increase, the original mouse sensitivity settings become less effective at higher DPIs, such as 20000.
-This modification addresses this issue by simply multiplying the original mouse sensitivity by itself during processing.
+the dpi range provided by the mouse is going higher and higher, the origin mouse sensitivity procedure is not working cool when u set dpi to value like 20000. this mod only do one simple thing: multiply the origin mouse sensitivity by itself when processing

 ### Original Code:
 ```java